Physical Therapy & Occupational Therapy In Battle Creek, MI

 What is physical therapy?

-Physical therapy is recommended if you have an injury or condition that affects your ability to walk, bend, reach or move normally.
-During physical therapy, you'll perform stretches and exercises that will improve joint mobility, strength and balance, enhance coordination and strengthen your muscles.
+Physical therapy is recommended if you have an injury or condition that affects your ability to walk, bend, reach, or move normally.
+During physical therapy, you'll perform stretches and exercises that will improve joint mobility, strength, and balance to enhance coordination and strengthen your muscles.
 Physical therapy is often recommended if you're recovering from surgery or have any of these conditions: